-- 3.12 Synchronisation is required in the 2390--2400 MHz portion of the 2300 MHz shared spectrum for any permitted outdoor deployments, excluding deployments in Northern Ireland. - 3.13 For these outdoor deployments, you will need to make sure your transmissions are synchronised with those of the adjacent user in the 2350-2390 MHz band (this is Telefónica).
+- 3.13 Synchronisation is required in the 2390-2400 MHz portion of the 2300 MHz shared spectrum for any permitted outdoor deployments, excluding deployments in Northern Ireland.
+(We note that this is not permitted as standard today, but provide this detail here for users' information, should options be made available in future). - For these outdoor deployments, you will need to make sure your transmissions are synchronised with those of the adjacent user in the 2350-2390 MHz band (this is Telefónica).
 You will need to use the frame structure in the diagram below and Coordinated Universal Time (UTC) as the common reference time.
 A new frame should start at the start of the UTC 1 second boundary.

-Figure 6: Frame structure for 2300 MHz shared spectrum28
+Figure 6: Frame structure for 2300 MHz shared spectrum24